 A plain white cotton shirt comes with the Elephant Romper outfit (#7) and the Corduroy Suit (#5).
 All of those that came with the Elephant Rompers have decorative navy-blue zig-zag stitching around the hem of the sleeves and the neckline.

-Some of them do not have decorative stitching.
-These shirts are a clear minority and only came with the Corduroy Suit.
+The white shirts that do not have decorative stitching are a clear minority and only came with the Corduroy Suit.
 The Corduroy Suit generally comes with the plain shirt but could have come with both.